A walk on the wild side of Camden

 “There is a delight in the wonder of children as a dragonfly alights on the leaf of a water plant or a tiny tadpole swims beneath the surface.
 The cry of a young Londoner as he peered into the water that ‘blimey, there’s something livin’ down there’ will always ring in my ears.”

 Michael Hough, Cities & Natural Process: A Basis for Sustainability, Routledge, 2004

-The park is closed to the public until early 2020 while a new visitor and learning centre is built with the help of a million pound grant from the Heritage Lottery Fund.
+Camley Street natural park is temporarily closed to the public for a couple of years, while a new visitor and learning centre is built with the help of a million pound grant from the Heritage Lottery Fund.
 During the construction period the ponds were desilted, the wildflower meadow and the wetland and reedbed areas were enhanced and access to the nature reserve improved.
 The work was supposed to be completed in early 2020 but it’s beginning to look like the reopening may be delayed by as much as a year.